nielssp/nielssp.dk/content/pages/guis/kde-1.1.2/screenshots.md

 No splash screen.

 ### First run
-The first time you log in you're informed that the <q>Desktop</q>-directory is being created.
+The first time you log in you're informed that the &ldquo;Desktop&rdquo;-directory is being created.
 That's it.
 No additional configuration or setup required.

 <figure>
 <img src="welcome-screen.png" alt="First run" />
 </figure>

 ## Desktop
 Like later KDE versions, the KDE 1 desktop feels a bit like Windows, but interestingly, in this version the task bar (placed on the top of the screen by default) isn't part of the main panel like in later versions.
-The bottom panel contains the clock, system tray, workspace switcher (with tiny <q>Logout</q> and <q>Lock screen</q> buttons), and a customizable number of menus and shortcut icons.
+The bottom panel contains the clock, system tray, workspace switcher (with tiny &ldquo;Logout&rdquo; and &ldquo;Lock screen&rdquo; buttons), and a customizable number of menus and shortcut icons.
 Everything except for the system tray and clock (which are fixed to the right side of the panel) can be moved around freely.
 The panel can be hidden to either the left or right side using the arrows in which case icons for the main menu, window list, and disk navigator appear on the left side of the task bar.

 <figure>
 <div class="gallery">